-Key audit matters How we addressed the key audit matters Impairment of trade receivables (Cont'd) The assessment of recoverability of receivables involved judgements and estimation uncertainty in analysing historical bad debts, customer concentration, customer creditworthiness and customer payment terms. assumptions used by management in estimating the recoverable amount and impairment loss, which include consideration of the current economic and impact of Covid-19 pandemic.
-We tested the accuracy and completeness of the data used by the management.
+Key audit matters How we addressed the key audit matters Recoverability of trade receivables (Cont'd) The Group's trade receivables amounting to RM21 million, representing approximately 85% of the Group's total current assets as at 30 June 2022.
+We assessed the reasonableness of the methods and assumptions used by management in estimating the recoverable amount and impairment loss, which include consideration of the current economic.
+The assessment of recoverability of receivables involved judgements and estimation uncertainty in analysing historical bad debts, customer concentration, customer creditworthiness and customer payment terms.
 We reviewed the adequacy of the amount of impairment loss and inquired the management regarding the recoverability of a sample of trade receivables that are pass due but not impaired accounts and review of customers' correspondence.
-We reviewed the appropriateness of the indicators of impairment and disclosures made in accordance with MFRS 136 Impairment of Assets .
+We reviewed the appropriateness of the indicators of impairment and disclosures made in accordance with MFRS 9 Financial Instruments.